by Lindsay Eagar

 “Guess who sings this song!”
 My dad is singing along: These eyes have seen a lotta loves, but they’re never gonna see another one like I had with you…

 “No, not the Who!”
 My dad is absolutely in his happy place—gleefully teasing his child while also imparting a lesson which he believes only he is qualified to teach.
 “I said, Guess Who sings this song!”

 My dad taught me many things—some intentionally, some not—and one of his great passions, which he made sure to pass onto his offspring, was music.
+With the rise of popularity for divorced dad rock bands (and if you're asking what is dad rock, that's fine!) it has me reflecting on the music my dad shared with me.
 As far as I know, his only formal musical training was the high school glee club.
 He didn’t read music himself, but he considered himself a discerning partaker, an excellent judge of what was Good and what was Not Good.

 I had perfect pitch, could sight read anything, and had been playing classical piano since five, but I took my dad’s opinions to heart.
 An eager pupil, I listened carefully to the albums he chose to blast on Saturday mornings.
 I gobbled up the cassettes he passed down to me, memorizing the lyrics so I could sing along.
 I learned.

 Like anyone else, I grew older and developed my own taste in music, and like anyone else, the overlap between my taste and my dad’s taste widened and widened until there were as many musicians I loved as there were ones my dad historically hated.